Quick Dill Pickles by the Quart: Refrigerated or Canned

 Oh, dill pickles, how I adore them!
 I just can’t get enough of their delicious crunchiness.
 Although I haven’t located a scientific study to prove it, I’m sure there must be some health benefits to eating them.
 Low-calorie and low-carb, gluten-free homemade dill pickles can add pizzazz to many meals or snacks.
 These super easy, quick dill pickles are a snap to make and a pleasure to eat.

 Not everyone in my family shares my passion for homemade quick dill pickles.
 One exception is my dad.
 I always know what to give him for his birthday, Father’s Day, and other holidays.
 He is almost as big of a die-hard fan as I am.
 Sadly, that is not the case with my other close relatives.
 The rule around our house is, I have to hold off making more dill pickles until the supply in the pantry or refrigerator is nearly depleted.
 So, I only plant a few plants when I need to restock.
 For that reason, this delightfully simple recipe is ideal.
 Even though the title of the post includes the word “quart”, sometimes I only have enough ripe pickling cucumbers to make a pint.
 That’s okay!
 I just halve the quantity of garlic, dill, and mustard seeds listed in the recipe for each quart.
+Fellow fans of dill pickles, this recipe is for you!

-This quick dill pickle recipe is ideal for canning or the refrigerator.
-This quick canned pickle recipe makes about 6 quarts if you use all of the brine, so here is the equipment you need to assemble beforehand if you are choosing to go with the canning method.
-You will need:
+This quick dill pickle recipe is ideal for canning or for making easy refrigerator pickles.
+This quick canned pickle recipe makes about 6 quarts if you use all of the brine.
+Here are the supplies you will need if you are making the refrigerator version of quick dill pickles:

 6 quart-sized canning jars, lids, and bands (sometimes the wide-mouthed jars are easier to fill)